dusty-nv/jetson-inference/docs/webrtc-html.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/webrtc-html.jpg" width="600">

-Launching app.py will start a built-in Python webserver (which is easy to use, but isn't intended for production and can be easily changed out) along with an independent thread that runs the WebRTC streaming/inferencing code:
+Launching app.py will start a built-in Python webserver (which is easy to use, but isn't intended for production and can be easily changed out) along with an independent streaming thread that runs the WebRTC capture/transport and inferencing code:

 ``` bash
 $ cd jetson-inference/python/www/html